 Jones notes: Lil Ol’ Me feels the same on hearing the Way in Paris!

 I feel blessed to have found this subject—fieldwork, inspiration, ritual, laughter.
 And now to take a rocking sextet on tour, all at ease with each other, great mates.

 For more from Confucius, see here.

-* The Analects doesn’t appear to contain his later comment, “Stuff this, anyone fancy a burger?”
+* The Analects doesn’t appear to contain his later comment, “Stuff this for a lark, anyone fancy a burger?”

 巴: short for Paris 巴黎, not 巴蜀 Sichuan.
 Or Bali, for that matter.
 Note how I replace Shao by Dao.